Independent Commission Against Corruption (Hong Kong): Impact

 For the private sector, the establishment of ICAC reorganised the corruption morale of the private sector which they started to alter the importance of integrity.
 ICAC also offered a channel for people to report on the corruption cases which led to an upsurge in corruption reports.
 The situation in the banking sector was the most significant and affected many banking officers.
 It also revealed that the issue of corruption was deeply-rooted in this sector, even in some major banks.
 The corruption problems were kept in silence and being ignored.
 Besides, after the report of corruption cases, the management team in the sector started to internalise and execute rules and policies in combating the corruption which turned the prevention into internal issues.
 This led to a decrease in reporting corruption cases afterwards.

 Constitutionality

-In preparation for transfer of Hong Kong's sovereignty in 1997, the National People's Congress of the People's Republic of China enacted the Hong Kong Basic Law in 1990, providing for the establishment of a "Commission Against Corruption".
+In preparation for transfer of Hong Kong's sovereignty in 1997, the National People's Congress of the People's Republic of China enacted the Hong Kong Basic Law in 1990, providing for the establishment of a "Commission Against Corruption."
 This anti-graft agency thus exists as a constitutionally sanctioned body.

-As a passing remark the name of the agency ("Independent Commission Against Corruption") has been questioned as unconstitutional, as the Basic Law names it "Commission Against Corruption".
-However, as the Chinese version of the Basic Law prevails over the English version, this is not considered a misnomer.
-Another interpretation is that the Basic Law states only that such a commission has to be established without directing how it should be named.